 Local Green Party volunteers have hand-delivered copies of our printed newsletter Chaucer Green News to thousands of local letterboxes.
 You can download issues of Chaucer Green News as PDF files here:

 Elephant & Castle neighbourhood candidates

 Chaucer ward candidates

-The Green Party candidates for Chaucer ward in the Southwark Council elections on Thursday 3rd May 2018 are Winnie Baffoe, Phil Vabulas and Louise Warren.
+The Green Party candidates for Chaucer ward in the Southwark Council elections on Thursday 3rd May 2018 are Winnie Baffoe, Phil Vabulas and Rebecca Warren.

 St George's ward candidate